The Churchie Emerging Art Prize 2020

 Lachlan McKee

-Lachlan McKee’s practice boils down the logic of pleasure, desire, and cultural production through painting, collage, and animation.
-Born in 1998, McKee lives and works in Melbourne.
+Lachlan McKee boils down the logic of pleasure, desire, and cultural production through painting, collage, and animation.
+Born in 1998, he lives and works in Melbourne.
 He holds a Bachelor of Fine Art (Painting) with Distinction from the Queensland College of Fine Art and is currently studying a Bachelor of Fine Arts (Honours) at the Victorian College of the Arts.

 Georgia Morgan

 Georgia Morgan lives and works in lutruwita/Tasmania.
-Her practice explores the assumed hierarchies of materials and places through site-based research, performance/invented ritual, and sculptural installations.
-She uses photocopies, building materials, and detritus, assembled with ceramics, videos, and paintings that result in a blending of ‘high’ and ‘low’.
-Morgan graduated with a Bachelor of Fine Art in 2019 and was the recipient of the Bett Gallery Award.
+She explores the assumed hierarchies of materials and places through site-based research, performance/invented ritual, and sculptural installations.
+She uses photocopies, building materials, and detritus, assembled with ceramics, videos, and paintings, blending ‘high’ and ‘low’.
+She graduated with a Bachelor of Fine Art in 2019 and was the recipient of the Bett Gallery Award.

 Georgia Morgan lives and works in lutruwita/Tasmania.
-Her practice explores the assumed hierarchies of materials and places through site-based research, performance/invented ritual, and sculptural installations.
-She uses photocopies, building materials, and detritus, assembled with ceramics, videos, and paintings that result in a blending of ‘high’ and ‘low’.
-Morgan graduated with a Bachelor of Fine Art in 2019 and was the recipient of the Bett Gallery Award.
+She explores the assumed hierarchies of materials and places through site-based research, performance/invented ritual, and sculptural installations.
+She uses photocopies, building materials, and detritus, assembled with ceramics, videos, and paintings, blending ‘high’ and ‘low’.
+She graduated with a Bachelor of Fine Art in 2019 and was the recipient of the Bett Gallery Award.

 Georgia Morgan